danstalcup/skillustrator/README.md

     `docker-compose up -d`

-**If you get an error that it can't run go.sh,* use git bash's (or install it in any bash) dos2unix go.sh to convert the Windows line endings to Unix for the container.

-The UI should be running on http://localhost:4200/person/999 now, and the API is accessible through http://localhost:4200/api/person/999 (test user seeded there).
+The UI should be running (http://localhost:4200/person/999, test user seeded there).

 ## Operations